Yuriy Kolobov: Hobby

 Kolobov likes playing basketball.
-He was promoting Ukraine to host EuroBasket 2015 when he was a Minister of finance.
+He was promoting Ukraine to host EuroBasket 2015 when he was a Minister of Finance.

 In May 2016 Kolobov was appointed a chairman of the Tutorial Council of the Ukrainian Basketball Federation.

-In May 2016 ex-minister incurred expenses for Ukraine national under-15 basketball team who participated in championship hosted by Spain.
+In May 2016, the ex-minister incurred expenses for Ukraine national under-15 basketball team who participated in championship hosted by Spain.

 Furthermore, Kolobov was called up for Ukraine veterans basketball team.